xamarin/dev-days-labs/HandsOnLab/README.md

 #### NuGet Restore

 All projects have the required NuGet packages already installed, so there will be no need to install additional packages during the Hands on Lab.
-The first thing that we must do is Restore all of the NuGet packages from the internet.
+The first thing that we must do is restore all of the NuGet packages from the internet.

 This can be done by **Right-clicking** on the **Solution** and clicking on **Restore NuGet packages...**